msteveb/tmake/README.md

 	of date will be made using a hash rather than a timestamp.
 	This is useful if the build command updates the file with unchanged contents.

+-symlink
+    Should be set if the target is a symlink, so that the existence and timestamp of the target is used rather than what the target points to.

 -phony
 	Marks the target as phony.
 A phony target is considered to always need building and any file with the same name is ignored.
 Typical phony targets are: all, clean, test, install